 The past few months have brought lots of uncertainty and requirements for change in how we educate children.
 Change—especially for children in any capacity—is hard, but one thing always helps…music!
-So, we created a new webinar to give educators quick tips on how music-based rituals can help alleviate transitions (like drop-off times and mask-wearing) and enhance child and family engagement.
+Here are 3 quick tips on how music-based rituals can help alleviate transitions (like drop-off times and mask-wearing) and enhance child and family engagement.

 3 Ways Educators Can Use Music-Based Rituals to Reduce Stress for Families